 What Are New York Bankruptcy Exemptions and Why Are They Important in Chapter 7 Bankruptcy?

 Bankruptcy exemptions allow you to keep certain assets after you file for bankruptcy.
 When you file a Chapter 7 bankruptcy your goal is to get a fresh start.
-Many people are under a misguided impression that filing bankruptcy means that you have to give up all of your property.
-Fortunately, this is not the case.
-When you file bankruptcy some protections allow you to keep your property so that you can maintain a basic standard of living.
-The bankruptcy court does not believe that you shouldn’t have a bed to sleep on, or a kitchen table to eat on.
-The bankruptcy court, however, does think that people should not be able to keep luxury assets such as high-end cars, jewelry, and other luxury property if they are going to use protections under the Bankruptcy Code.
-When you file for bankruptcy you will learn that there are federal bankruptcy exemptions and state exemptions.
-Depending on what kind of assets you have you will need to determine which set of exemptions are proper for your case.↑ Back to top
+Many people are under the misguided impression that filing bankruptcy means that you have to give up all of your property.
+Fortunately, this isn’t the case.
+Exemptions are what allow you to keep your property so that you can maintain a basic standard of living.

-Does New York Allow The Use Of Federal Bankruptcy Exemptions?
+Does New York Allow Filers To Use Federal Bankruptcy Exemptions?

 If you live in Dutchess, Albany, Columbia, Orange, Saratoga, or Ulster County you can exempt up to $142,350 of equity in your home.